Worship in Spirit & Truth

 Worship is the most divisive topic in the Christian church today.
 From the 1970s to the early 2000s, many church leaders staged hostile takeovers of congregations with hymnals they deemed "traditional."
 In their marketing, they openly called hymns "boring" and "outdated" while replacing them with emotionally manipulative songs derived from secular—often licentious—music styles.
 In other words, contemporary worship focuses on mere spectators' personal feelings and responses rather than glorifying God alone.
 Many people who attend these churches faithlessly claim they only "get something out of it" with contemporary worship.
 Not every praise song today is unholy or irreverent, but we must sing them in the spirit of worshiping God alone and not manipulating people's emotions.

 Lord, make me an instrument of your peace: where there is hatred, let me sow love; where there is injury, pardon; where there is discord, union; where there is error, truth; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy.
-O divine Master, grant that I may not seek so much to be consoled as to console, to be understood, to understand, to be loved as to love.
+Grant that I may not seek so much to be consoled as to console, to be understood, to understand, to be loved as to love.
 For it is in giving that we receive, it is in pardoning that we are pardoned, and it is in dying that we are born to eternal life.
 Amen.

 Conclusion